Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Conclusion

 \section{Conclusion}

 In this work, we explored the potential of Normalizing Flows for Amortized Bayesian Inference in the context of the near detector fit at T2K.
 A brief introduction to Normalizing Flows as conditional density estimators is performed, emphasizing the particular implementation of Rational-Quadratic Neural Spline Flows (RQ-NSF).
 In a simplistic case, it was shown that such a model can predict accurately the posterior distribution of latent variables (the energy bin reweights) from observables (the muon momentum and angle) provided at inference time with a minimum improvement in sampling speed by a factor of $6.5$.
 In the last section, it was also demonstrated that Normalizing Flows can predict more intricate posterior distributions.
 However, the full potential of RQ-NSF might not have been fully tapped in this study.
-The exploration could extend to introducing multiple non-Gaussian attributes, such as incorporating more than one island with varying characteristics like locations, scales, amplitudes, and even shapes.
+The exploration could extend to introducing multiple non-Gaussian attributes.
+In the context of the T2K experiment and neutrino-nuclei interactions, this method could also be extended with more work to more complex set of systematics.
 Ultimately, the demonstration of NF's flexibility and efficiency paves the way for more informed and accelerated Bayesian inferences, a prospect that holds substantial promise for a myriad of data-driven applications.